dmitrivereshchagin/sprout/README.md

 ## Usage

-You can build your DOM from subtrees in the following way
+You can build your DOM from subtrees in the following way (you should avoid recursion though)

 ```php
 use Sprout\Node as Root;